RWS/Sdl-studio-powershell-toolkit/README.md

 ## Ensuring File Permissions for Toolkit Files

 Windows may block files downloaded from the internet for security reasons.
-To ensure the toolkit functions properly, unblock these files.
+To ensure the toolkit functions properly, unblock the downloaded zip file.

 ### Step-by-Step Instructions